-There was a uniform review in 2023 to reduce the cost of uniform options.
+There was a uniform review in 2022/23 to reduce the cost of uniform options throughout the year.

 The uniform suppliers will be selling the new uniform at the Year 7 induction interviews and attend Parents' Evenings at the school to support parents/carers with ease of purchase.